vackosar/vackosar.github.io/_posts/2020-04-08-Python-Context-Manager-With-Statement-Exception-Handling.md

 # Other Useful Posts
 BCE architecture is [the simplest way to structure your source code files](/software/Boundary-Control-Entity-Architecture-The-Pattern-to-Structure-Your-Classes), read all about it in [my post on BCE](/software/Boundary-Control-Entity-Architecture-The-Pattern-to-Structure-Your-Classes).

-Did you know that you can implement [ForEach in Bash](/software/Functional-Foreach-In-Bash)?
+Did you know that you can implement [functional ForEach in Bash](/software/Functional-Foreach-In-Bash)?